noonien/discord.py/docs/user/commands.md

 **drink**: &lt;nick&gt; - makes the user a random cocktail.

 **duckforgive**: &lt;nick&gt; - Allows people to be removed from the mandatory cooldown period.

-**duckkick**: &lt;enable|disable&gt; - If the bot has OP or half-op in the channel you can specify .duckkick enable|disable so that people are kicked for shooting or befriending a non-existent goose.
-Default is off.

 **ducks**: &lt;nick&gt; - Prints a users duck stats.
 If no nick is input it will check the calling username.